 The festival’s intention, from the outset, has been to showcase the Icelandic horses’ many excellent qualities to an international audience, as well as to stimulate and enlarge the community and tour operators here in Iceland.
 In support, the government has promised an investment of 25 million Icelandic krona over four years in a bid to help to strengthen industry growth.

 May Day in Iceland has become something of an unofficial day of protest in Iceland.
-Individuals carry banners and signs making their personal demands and concerns clear.
-Although there isn't a unified subject, many Icelanders argue for things like wage equality, shorter workdays and work weeks, and flexible in-and-out of office hours.
+Individuals carry banners and signs, making their demands and concerns clear.
+Although there isn't a unified subject, many Icelanders argue for wage equality, shorter workdays and workweeks, and flexible in-and-out of office hours.

 On average, May has more sunshine hours than any other month and the least rainfall.
 One can expect temperatures to range between 5° C (41° F) and 20° C (68° F), meaning stepping out in a t-shirt and shorts is sometimes possible.